MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 Creating and plotting distributions
 '''''''''''''''''''''''''''''''''''

-Probability distributions within ``reliability`` are Python objects, which allows us to specify just the type of distribution and parameters, and from that we can access a large number of methods, some of which will require additional input.
+Probability distributions within ``reliability`` are Python objects, which allows us to specify just the type of distribution and parameters.
+Once the distribution object is created, we can access a large number of methods, some of which will require additional input.
 There are 6 different probability distributions available in ``reliability``.
 These are:

--   Weibull Distribution
+-   Weibull Distribution ( \alpha )
 -   Exponential Distribution
 -   Gamma Distribution
 -   Normal Distribution